abigpotostew/run_command_service/README.md

 #####Bugs:
-* as of v0.6 file names with spaces don't work. this will be fixed soon!
+* none that I know of.
+Please let me know if you find any

 #####Fixed Bugs:
+* as of v0.5 file names with spaces don't work. fixed in v0.6
 * rm doesn't work. fixed in v0.5

 ======